kfrajer/Document_Processing/genai/README.md

 2. Setting up a remote state (Optional): Set up the Terraform backend bucket and dynamo table and edit the terraform/provider.tf file with the correct values
 3. Edit the terraform/terraform.tfvars file with the correct values for the region, project name and cognito users (worker emails for the A2I validation).
 **NOTE**: It is important to edit the `project_name` in the `terraform.tfvars` file since the S3 buckets carry that name and must be globally unique.
+**NOTE**: Trying to destroy and recreate a new bucket...
+AWS can take between 1hr to a day to make the S3 name available again
+**Note:** For the Bedrock model, you need to go the the AWS Bedrock UI to request access to the model as per MODEL_ID in the lambda function under src/ folder.
+Keep in mind this is region specific as well.
+See this for details: https://stackoverflow.com/questions/78043994/aws-langchain-tutorial-access-request-to-aws-bedrock-model-fails-with-operatio
 4. `cd terraform`
 5. Run `terraform init` to initialize the Terraform configuration
 6. Run `terraform plan` to see the changes that will be applied